Manchin Again at the Center of the Democrats' Agenda Troubles

 “I don’t talk about my private conversations with Senator Manchin,” said Schumer, who has true personal affinity for Manchin and appreciates the tough politics he faces in a state that went for President Donald Trump last year by the second-largest margin in the country.
 But he also has told colleagues that the voting-rights legislation will get a vote just before the July 4 recess—with or without Manchin.
 Schumer says he’s open to “change a few things here and there,” but won’t back down.

 It’s just the latest example of Schumer, a shrewd political messenger who cut his teeth in the tough New York City media market, doing what he can in public while working the phones and back hallways to get his unwieldy team on the same page.
-Unlike Senate Minority Leader Mitch McConnell and House Speaker Nancy Pelosi, discipline inside the Democratic caucus isn’t exactly orthodoxy.
+Unlike Senate Minority Leader Mitch McConnell and House Speaker Nancy Pelosi, discipline inside the Democratic caucus in the Senate isn’t exactly orthodoxy.
 (In that, Schumer has an unlikely counterpart with House Minority Leader Kevin McCarthy, whose members just ousted the No. 3 in Leadership for telling the truth.)

 Meanwhile, McConnell told reporters yesterday that he won’t support the Democrats’ other, scaled-back voting-right measure, named for the late Rep. John Lewis, a civil rights icon and the conscience of Congress.
 That bill would restore parts of the 1965 Voting Rights Act that require certain states to get federal approval before changing its election laws.
 In shooting down this proposal, McConnell shuts yet another door on Democrats’ agenda as they remain in the first quarter of Biden’s first term without the needed 10 GOP votes to move anything.